تعداد نشریات | 20 |

 عنوان مقاله [English] | ||

-The Framework and Components of the Right to Political Protest in the Themes of the Noble Quran | ||
+The Framework and Components of the Right to Political Protest in the Themes of the Holy Quran | ||

 نویسندگان [English] | ||